isaac-sim/IsaacGymEnvs/README.md

 ## Multi-GPU Training

-You can run multi-GPU training on NGC using `torchrun` (i.e., `torch.distributed`) using this repository.
+You can run multi-GPU training using `torchrun` (i.e., `torch.distributed`) using this repository.

 Here is an example command for how to run in this way - `torchrun --standalone --nnodes=1 --nproc_per_node=2 train.py multi_gpu=True task=Ant <OTHER_ARGS>`

 Where the `--nproc_per_node=` flag specifies how many processes to run and note the `multi_gpu=True` flag must be set on the train script in order for multi-GPU training to run.

+## Population Based Training

+You can run population based training to help find good hyperparameters or to train on very difficult environments which would otherwise be hard to learn anything on without it.
+See [the readme](docs/pbt.md) for details.

 ## WandB support